duxovni/NarraTeX/README.md

 environment variables as described in `GameTeX-README`.
-To compile all of the files in the `Production/` subdirectory, producing collections of character sheets, bluesheets, greensheets, etc. ready for printing and sorting, simply run
+To compile all of the files in the `Production/` subdirectory, producing collections of character sheets, bluesheets, greensheets, etc. ready for printing and sorting, simply go to your top-level `NarraTeX` directory and run

     make